 Enhance message security with hosted S/MIME

-You can enhance message security using advanced features for Secure/Multipurpose Internet Mail Extensions (S/MIME).
-For example, you can set up a rule that requires the use of S/MIME encryption for outgoing messages.
-You set this up with the Encryption option, described in Step 3.
+You can improve message security with S/MIME.
+For example, set up a rule that requires S/MIME encryption for outgoing messages.
+Set this rule up with the Encryption option, described in step 4 above.

 For an overview, see Enhance message security with hosted S/MIME.